jhudsl/Computing_for_Cancer_Informatics/README.md

-# Data Management for Cancer Research
+# Computing for Cancer Research

 ** This course is still a work in progress** The authors will be working on it for the next couple of months.

 This course was created from [this github template](https://github.com/jhudsl/DaSL_Course_Template_Bookdown).

-You can see the rendered course material here:  https://jhudatascience.org/Computing_and_Data_Management
+You can see the rendered course material here:  https://jhudatascience.org/Computing_for_Cancer_Informatics

 If you would like to contribute to this course material, take a look at the [getting_started.md](./getting_started.md).

 ## About this course

-This course introduces aspects about the economic, privacy, security, usability, and discoverability implications of data management for cancer research.
-The course will also highlight concrete workflows for managing genomic, imaging, and clinical data.
-We will feature tools that focus on data management including platforms like Galaxy and individual data sharing systems.
+The course will cover the key underlying principles and concepts in computing.
+It will cover concrete discussions of the differences between cloud and local computing.
+The course will highlight a number of computing options and etiquette for using shared resources.

 This course is intended for researchers with limited to intermediate informatics expertise.